changsongyang/windows-activation/README.md

 <br>

 ### Step 3
-Now paste it (with right-click) and hit the enter key.
+To Run the Activator, paste it (with right-click) and hit the enter key.
 In the newly opened window, there are several options available,

 You will see the activation options:
   -  Press `[1]` HWID for Windows activation.